 Adaptive Cruise Control (ACC) increases your driving comfort, combining the ease of a regular cruise control with enhanced safety, especially when driving on highways and motorways in limited or moderate traffic jams.

-Thanks to a radar sensor located on the front grille behind the trident and a camera behind the internal rear-view mirror, ACC constantly monitors the presence of a car in front.
+Thanks to a radar sensor located on the front grille behind the trident and a camera behind the internal rear-view mirror, cars with adaptive cruise control constantly monitor the presence of a car in front.
 When the radar system detects a vehicle ahead, ACC system automatically kicks in and adjusts to its speed and distance.
 You will maintain the desired speed that you previously set without needing to constantly restore the Cruise Control every time the speed changes.

 The Stop & Go function

 Will adaptive cruise control stop the vehicle?

 The adaptive cruise control with stop and go is extremely helpful and particularly convenient in “stop and start” traffic conditions.
 The Stop & Go function will apply the brakes and bring you to a complete stop if the vehicle ahead stops in front of you, and then resume driving the car unprompted if the stop is less than two/three seconds.

 Offset driving: the ACC system may not detect a vehicle in the same lane that is offset from your direct line of travel.
 The offset vehicle may move in and out of the line of travel, which can cause your vehicle to brake or accelerate unexpectedly.
 Make sure you’re always constantly focused on the road and traffic conditions.